Local-Drug-Lord/The-Holly-Roller-bot-V1/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new / improved feature for the bot
 title: ''
+labels: Request / criticism
+assignees: Local-Drug-Lord

 ---